Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Performance Optimization.md

 ##Top 10 Spillers Remote (T3)
 ######Tier 3
 ####Description:
-Identifies the top 10 worst offending queries in terms of bytes spilled to remote storage
+Identifies the top 10 worst offending queries in terms of bytes spilled to remote storage.
 ####How to Interpret Results:
 These queries should most likely be run on larger warehouses that have more local storage and memory.
 ####Primary Schema: